julioacontreras/events/README.md

 # Events JS

-Send and receive information by events regardless of the framework you use.
+Send and receive information by events indepedent of the framework you use.

 ## Depdencies